 As mentioned, the largest emitters of greenhouse gasses are responsible for the climate impacts affecting countries that have contributed very little to climate change.
 Wealthy countries that spurred the climate problem have an ethical responsibility to provide assistance.

-With a climate migration crisis looming over us, more and more conversations are happening around this issue.
+With an environmental migration crisis looming over us, more and more conversations are happening around this issue.
 The Human Rights Committee in January 2020 developed a rule that prohibits countries from deporting people who face climate-change-induced conditions that violate their right to life.

 8. Impact Investing